jyng/jyng.github.io/_posts/2017-04-09-photography.md

 # Present
 It took awhile, but when I started questioning my intentionality, I began to see myself shooting with a different perspective.

-When I'm creating a photo, I'm trying to capture the moment in it's entirety.
+When I create a photo, I am trying to capture the moment in it's entirety.
 As I kept practicing this process, conventional photography was no longer serving me anymore.
 My pictures didn't match my vision because the moment transcended a snapshot in time.
 So I began to wonder:

 <p class="mono f4 mb4 mt0">"What would a photo beyond a snapshot of time look like?"</p>